GIVESocialMovement/sbt-vuefy/README.md

 sbt-vuefy integrates Vue's single components into Playframework.
 It hot-reloads the changes of Vue components while running Playframework with `sbt run`.
 It also works with `sbt stage`, which triggers the production build.

+Both Typescript and Javascript components are supported and can be mixed.
 Please see the example project in the folder `test-play-project`.

 Also, see our blog post for some more detail: https://give.engineering/2018/06/05/vue-js-with-playframework.html

 This plugin is currently used at [GIVE.asia](https://give.asia).